+Additional new student events and training sessions are underway.
+Some events are online and some are in-person on campus.
+Locations are listed with each event.
+You can view the entire schedule of orientation events after enrolling in the Canvas orientation course.
 In the meantime, please visit the "First Steps" Information on our website for setting up your email, finding off-campus housing, learning about community resources, and more.
 Also continue to complete items on the New Student Checklist.
-Make sure to upload your photo for your student ID card by August 1!

 Have questions about Orientation?
 Send an email to email@example.com.

-Do you have Health Insurance?
-If you're already covered, make sure to waive your Student Medical Plan before the end of the drop/add period on Friday, September 9 to avoid being charged.
-Also, every graduate student is automatically enrolled as a member of One-to-One Fitness but if you are not interested you have the option to waive this plan also by September 9.
-If you opted to waive the Student Medical Plan and/or the One-to-One Fitness plan in previous academic years, you must apply again if you intend to waive these plans for the 2022-23 year.
+Do you have health insurance?
+If you're already covered, make sure to waive your Student Medical Plan before the end of the Drop/Add period on Friday, September 8 to avoid being charged.
+Also, every graduate student is automatically enrolled as a member of One-to-One Fitness but if you are not interested you have the option to also waive this plan by September 8.
+If you opted to waive the Student Medical Plan and/or the One-to-One Fitness Plan in previous academic years, you must apply again if you intend to waive these plans for the Fall 2023 semester.

-Please note: If you are staying on the Student Medical Plan, your coverage year begins August 1.
+Please note: If you are staying on the Student Medical Plan, your coverage year began August 1.

 Teaching Assistant Training

-Graduate students who will serve as teaching assistants (TA) for Fall 2022 courses are required to participate in TA Training including registering for UNIV 400 in SIS to take the webinar course in Canvas (open July 18) and an in-person seminar on Friday, August 26.
+Graduate students who will serve as teaching assistants (TA) for Fall 2023 courses are required to participate in TA Training including registering for UNIV 400 in SIS to take the webinar course in Canvas and a attend an in-person seminar on Monday, August 21.
 International student TAs also need to email email@example.com to schedule a Spoken English Test (SET).
 If you have questions, please contact firstname.lastname@example.org.